dimarkov/nullaprop/README.md

 # NoProp: JAX/Equinox Implementation

-A high-performance JAX/Equinox implementation of the **NoProp** algorithm - a revolutionary neural network training method that eliminates both back-propagation and forward-propagation.
+A high-performance JAX/Equinox implementation of the **NoProp** algorithm - a neural network training method that eliminates both back-propagation and forward-propagation.

 ## 🎯 What is NoProp?